toliaqat/xenon-wiki/dcp-Debugging-and-Troubleshooting.md

     curl http://localhost:8000/core/management
 ```

-to get the entire process log for a remote DCP host, do:
+to get the entire process log for a remote Xenon host, do:

 ```
     curl http://192.168.1.19:8000/core/management/process-log